 It would behoove the ISTP to find people who have a better-developed sense of extroverted feeling, like the INFJ, ENFJ, and the ESFJ, but these types may confuse the ISTP.
 Or the ISTP will confuse them with their ambiguity.

 - You don't have time for emotions or empathy, and you're not sure how they're applicable in many situations.
 Patience for emotions?
 Why?

-- You have difficulty figuring out how to emotionally develop a relationship and end up going physical too quick.
+- You have difficulty figuring out how to emotionally develop a relationship and end up going physical too quickly.

-- You like to stir up things to help create action — which may end up just cause drama and friction.
+- You like to stir up things to help create action — which may end up just causing drama and friction.

-- You tend to be an extreme loner and do not often open up emotionally.
+- You tend to be an extreme loner.
+You don't open up easily.

 - You get bored easily.
 In class, your attention span may wander horrifically as you don't care for long-winded lectures and explanations.
 If you can't see how it immediately works, you're not sure how to carry it in your brain.

-- You are way too good at faking things and struggle with authenticity at times.
+- You are way too good at faking things and sometimes struggle with authenticity.

 - You can be a bad roommate.
 Your living partners may come across dirty dishes, cockroaches, and camping equipment left everywhere, trash piling up, strange mechanical objects brought into the house, dirty clothes, a bad stench, and no cleaning supplies.